TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Mac-App-template.md

 * setBeta - set release type to 'beta'
 * setLive - set release type to 'live'
 * tags - only allow users who are tagged by these tags to download the app (restrict downloads)
-* token - use this api token instead of the one configured in settings
+* token - use this api token instead of the one configured in settings.

 Please note that the command line options are passed to the app only at the first start.
 If the HockeyMac is already running, it will not consider any new arguments.
+In addition upload only tokens cause the app _NOT_ to be downloadable and notifications will _NOT_ be send.

 Example: